How to Use Google Analytics: Introductory Guide For Beginners

 What is Google Analytics?

 Google Analytics is a free web analytics tool used to track website traffic.
-Also known simply as GA, this powerful service provides in-depth reports that allow you to understand your site’s performance and find the best ways to drive traffic to your website, and make data driven decisions for your business.
+Also known simply as GA, this powerful service provides in-depth reports that allow you to understand your site’s performance, drive traffic to your website, and make data driven decisions for your business.

 In addition to traffic-driven data, such as number of visitors and bounce rates, Google Analytics also offers a detailed record of your audience’s demographics - including their location, age and interests.

 Due to the sheer amount of information tracked and analyzed by the platform, using Google Analytics requires a significant commitment to implement and maintain.
-If you’re looking for a more general overview of your site’s performance that is easier to digest, you might want to look into other website analytics tools.
+If you’re looking for a more general overview of your site’s performance that is easier to digest, you might want to look into other website analytics tools, such as Wix Analytics.

 How to use Google Analytics

 In order to use this service to track your website’s traffic and performance, you’ll need to create an account on the platform and integrate it into your site.
 Here’s how to use Google Analytics on your Wix website:

 Fill in your site’s information and get a tracking ID.

 Click the Admin button at the bottom of the page and select Tracking Info.

 Click Tracking Code and copy your Tracking ID.